Help us improve your experience.

 Before you connect power to the switch, a licensed electrician must attach a cable lug to the grounding and power cables that you supply.
 A cable with an incorrectly attached lug can damage the switch (for example, by causing a short circuit).

 To meet safety and electromagnetic interference (EMI) requirements and to ensure proper operation, you must connect the chassis to earth ground before you connect it to power.
 For installations that require a separate grounding conductor to the chassis, use the protective earthing terminal on the switch chassis to connect to the earth ground.
-For instructions on connecting earth ground, see Ground the QFX5130-32CD and Connect Power.
 The switch gains additional grounding when you plug the power supply in the switch into a grounded AC power outlet by using the AC power cord appropriate for your geographical location.
 See AC Power Cord with Type C15 Coupler Specifications.

 • Install the power supplies in the chassis.
-For instructions on installing a power supply in a QFX5130-32CD, see How to Install an AC Power Supply in a QFX5130-32CD.
+For instructions on how to install a power supply in a QFX5130, see Install an AC Power Supply Unit in QFX5130 Switches.

-The QFX5130-32CD ships from the factory with two power supplies.
+The QFX5130 switch ships from the factory with two power supplies.
 Each power supply is a hot-removable and hot-insertable field-replaceable unit (FRU).
 You can install a replacement power supply in the slots next to the fan modules without powering off the switch or disrupting the switching function.

 Note: